 And so, in many ways, we are inviting you to combine the best of educational research.
-Use what ‘The Write Book,’ The Reader & The Writer and what the meta-analysis (here) says to create a truly effective, memorable and life-long writing curriculum.
+Use what ‘The Write Book,’ The Reader & The Writer and what the meta-analysis (here) says about the teaching of writing to create a truly effective, memorable and life-long writing curriculum.

 If you’d like to read more about how the children writing independently in our class, you can go here.

 If you would like to receive updates from our blog, you can click the follow button in the top right-hand-corner of the page.
 Alternatively, you can follow us on twitter at @lit4pleasure